Sambir

 We will then head towards Bhimtang, passing through the villages of Dharapani and Tal.
 You will always keep your eyes on the breathtaking views of Mt.
 Manaslu, Himlung Himal, and Ganesh Himal en route to motivate yourself.
 Finally, we will reach the starting point of our trek with a sense of accomplishment and unforgettable journey memories.

-Transportation During Manaslu Trek
+Transportation Options during Manaslu Trek

 You will primarily travel in a private tourist vehicle, with the vehicle size adjusted based on the group size.
 Your airport pick-up and drop-off will also be arranged in a private car.
 There’s no flight option on this tour, so all travel will be by road.
 For travel to Maccha Khola or Arughat, you can choose between two options: